-The Western International School of Shanghai (WISS) is the first and only full continuum World IB School in Mainland China.
-Educating young people from across the globe in a caring and inspirational environment since 2006 and WISS strives to send compassionate, brave, ethically-minded global citizens into the world.
+The Western International School of Shanghai (WISS) is the first and only full continuum World IB School in Chinese mainland Educating young people from across the globe in a caring and inspirational environment since 2006 and WISS strives to send compassionate, brave, ethically-minded global citizens into the world.
 As an IB World School, WISS is uniquely placed to promote new perspectives and broaden the minds of the children in our care; deepening their sense of understanding and wonder.

 Working with children from the age of 2.5 to 18, our students represent more than 50 different nationalities.
 This exciting blend of cultures and ethnicities allows us to explore challenging aspects of the world around us through a rigorous curriculum of inquiry-based learning.
 Whether our students are with us for a year or two, or stay through to graduation and move on to the university of their dreams, we want our young people to look back on WISS as a time when their love of learning was awakened and they began to touch the lives of those around them.